1

 夫列在萬乘而寄質於齊,名卑而權輕; 奉萬乘助齊伐宋,民勞而實費; 夫破宋,殘楚淮北,肥大齊,讎彊而國害:此三者皆國之大敗也。 然且王行之者,將以取信於齊也。 齊加不信於王,而忌燕愈甚,是王之計過矣。 夫以宋加之淮北,彊萬乘之國也,而齊并之,是益一齊也。 北夷方七百里,加之以魯、衛,彊萬乘之國也,而齊并之,是益二齊也。 夫一齊之彊,燕猶狼顧而不能支,今以三齊臨燕,其禍必大矣。

-'To be listed among the ten thousand chariots while sending hostages to Qi makes one's name low and power light; To support the ten thousand chariots and aid Qi in attacking Song causes the people to labor and substance to be costly; To break Song, damage Chu's north of the Huai, fatten great Qi, make the enemy strong and harm the state—these three are all great defeats for the state.
-Yet Your Majesty does it in order to obtain trust from Qi.
-Qi will add to its lack of trust in Your Majesty, and will be even more jealous of Yan—this is Your Majesty's mistaken plan.
-To add Song to Chu's north of the Huai makes a strong state of ten thousand chariots, and if Qi annexes it, this increases Qi by one Qi.
-The northern Yi are a region of seven hundred li square.
-Add Lu and Wei to it, and it becomes a strong state of ten thousand chariots.
-If Qi annexes it, this increases Qi by two Qis.
-With the strength of one Qi, Yan still looks back like a wolf and cannot withstand.
-Now with three Qis facing Yan, its calamity will certainly be great.'
+To be ranked among the states of ten thousand chariots while sending hostages to Qi makes one's name low and power light; To support a state of ten thousand chariots and aid Qi in attacking Song causes the people to labor and resources to be consumed; To break Song, damage Chu north of the Huai, fatten great Qi, strengthen the enemy, and harm one's own state—these three are all great defeats for the state.
+Yet Your Majesty does this to win Qi's trust.
+Qi will only add to its lack of trust in Your Majesty and will become even more jealous of Yan—this is Your Majesty's mistaken plan.
+Adding Song to Chu north of the Huai would make a strong state of ten thousand chariots, and if Qi annexes it, this increases Qi by one Qi.
+The northern Yi lands are a region of seven hundred li square.
+Add Lu and Wei to them, and they become a strong state of ten thousand chariots.
+If Qi annexes them, this increases Qi by two Qis.
+Against the strength of one Qi, Yan still looks back like a wolf and cannot withstand it.
+Now with three Qis facing Yan, its calamity will certainly be great.

 50